Hyperhook/katas/README.md

 Example:

 ```
-Dagger of Durance
+Dagger of the Nooblet
  5 attack
  1.0 attack speed

- “He has no idea on how to use it”
+ “1337 haxx”
 ```
 After enchanting it, Durance rolled the Fire enchantment!

 ```
-Inferno Dagger of Durance
+Inferno Dagger of the Nooblet
  5 attack
  1.0 attack speed
  +5 fire damage

- “He has no idea on how to use it”
+ “1337 haxx”
 ```
 Not satisfied, he enchanted it again and this time he got the Agility enchantment!
 ```
-Quick Dagger of Durance
+Quick Dagger of the Nooblet
  5 attack
  1.0 attack speed
  +5 agility

- “He has no idea on how to use it”
+ “1337 haxx”
 ```
 He felt confident thinking that he could get something better and tried again, sadly, he lost his enchantment!
 ```
-Dagger of Durance
+Dagger of the Nooblet
  5 attack
  1.0 attack speed

- “He has no idea on how to use it”
+ “1337 haxx”
 ```

 # Rules